What is eSIM and how does it work?

 How do subscribers activate new sim details?

-After eSIM switching to a new mobile operator is different than a regular SIM.
+After eSIM switching to a new mobile operator differs from a regular SIM.
 First, a subscriber needs to check for eSim support in a mobile network.
-If the operator has support, then the subscriber can install an app or can buy a card from the store with a bar code.
+If the operator has support, the subscriber can install an app or buy a card from the store with a bar code.
 A new profile in eSIM can be activated from a mobile app or via a scanning bar code.